Parts of Forest management/Description

 Under selective felling, only a - regional and time specific- fraction of the trees is logged and the other trees remain in the forest.
 After logging, a fraction of the harvested wood is removed from the forest to fulfil the demand.
 Biomass left behind in the forest represents losses/residues during tree harvesting (from tree damage and unusable tree parts) or left in the forest because of environmental concerns (biodiversity and nutrient supply).
 This fraction take-away is derived from literature, defined for industrial roundwood (see Arets et al., 2011) It is further adjusted to account for the demand for wood fuel, for which it equals unity.

 Globally, conversion to agricultural land is the major driver of forest clearing; timber harvest does not result in deforestation, if natural vegetation is regrowing.
-But there are other causes of deforestation not related to food demand and timber production, such as urbanisation, mining and illegal logging.
+But there are other causes of deforestation not related to food demand and timber production, such as urbanization, mining and illegal logging.
 These activities contribute to loss of forest area, increased degradation risks and a decline in the supply of forest services.
-To be consistent with the total deforestation rates per world region reported by the FAO (2010), IMAGE 3.0 introduces a category ‘additional deforestation’.
-IMAGE assumes no recovery of natural vegetation in these areas, and no agricultural activities.
+To account for this, deforestation rates are calibrated to FAO reported deforestation rates that are consistent with observed deforestation from satellite-based land cover time series from ESA-CCI (ESA, 2017).
+The additional category used for this calibration is called ‘additional deforestation’.
+IMAGE assumes no recovery of natural vegetation in these areas and no agricultural activities.